-7.5 Oral & Relief Valves
+7.5 Valves

 - 7.5.1 No repairs permitted.
-For the Part No. of the replacement parts refer to Section 9 - 7.5.2 Replacement of the Oral or Relief valve may be achieved by. - 7.5.2.1 Carefully removing the defective unit by applying force, with a blunt instrument, behind the oral valve Squeezing the tube and gently pushing the valve out. - 7.5.2.2 Push the replacement valve into the oral tube.
+For the Part No. of the replacement parts refer to Section 9 - 7.5.2 Replacement of the Oral valve may be achieved by. - 7.5.2.1 Carefully removing the defective unit by applying force, with a blunt instrument, behind the oral valve Squeezing the tube and gently pushing the valve out.
+See Fig. 7.5 below.
+Or remove the inner valve using pliers and use the extraction tool to remove the remainder of the valve.